Superfund Research Program

 Toxicant Exposures in Rhode Island: Past, Present, and Future

 Grant Number: P42ES13660

-This program provides Rhode Islanders with a responsive center of technical excellence that takes a research-oriented approach to resolving the complex scientific, engineering, and societal issues that arise when considering the reuse of hazardous waste sites, by focusing on the following specific objectives:
+The Brown SRP provides Rhode Islanders with a responsive center of technical excellence that takes a research-oriented approach to resolving the complex scientific, engineering, and social issues associated with the remediation of hazardous waste sites by focusing on the following Specific Aims:

 - Build on existing strong academic-government-community partnerships to address local environmental health and contaminant remediation issues as a national model of effective intervention at Superfund and Brownfields sites.

 - Discover innovative scientific solutions to regulatory uncertainty and environmental contamination by working at the biomedical-engineering interface.

 - Pursue interdisciplinary approaches to research, training, and communication to maximize the value and impact of our work locally and nationally.